Accessibility FAST

 Descriptive

 • Screen reader software allows users to navigate a document by moving link to link.
-This is useful to skip content, browse, or revisit a link.
+This is useful to skip content, browse, and revisit a link.
 As such, links should be unique and make sense without surrounding context.

 Concise